 And when it comes to new entrants, the biggest market share will be scooped up by those who can come up with the most lithium sourced from the brine.
 That means getting in on the new game in Nevada, but perhaps more importantly, securing positions in the bigger venues, particularly in Argentina.

 Within the Lithium Triangle, it’s all about Argentina right now.
-Chile is not granting any new concessions, and opposition in Bolivia has led to a suspension of lithium mining.
-Argentina has recently announced a deal with creditors to repay debt stemming from the country’s 2001-2002 default, paving the way for Argentina’s return to global financial markets.
+Chile is not granting any new concessions.
+Most importantly and opposition in Bolivia has led to a suspension of lithium mining.
+Argentina has recently announced a deal with creditors to repay debt stemming from the country’s 2001-2002 default.
+Thereby paving the way for Argentina’s return to global financial markets.

-And the Argentina lithium rush is already in full swing, with miners eyeing resources of up to 128 million tons of lithium carbonate.
+And the Argentina lithium rush is already in full swing.
+That’s with miners eyeing resources of up to 128 million tons of lithium carbonate.

-Investors have been pouring into this sector, according to Argentine Mining Secretary Jorge Mayoral, who recently noted that “all the big auto makers have been present in Argentina trying to get a foot in lithium development”, including Toyota, Mitsubishi and Posco.
+Investors have been pouring into this sector.
+That’s according to Argentine Mining Secretary Jorge Mayoral.
+Jorge who recently noted that “all the big auto makers have been present in Argentina.
+Therefore trying to get a foot in lithium development.
+Even including Toyota, Mitsubishi and Posco.

-For those who come up with the next supply, the industry will come right to them, and the sniffing around has already begun in full force.
+For those who come up with the next supply, the industry will come right to them.
+Finally, the sniffing around has already begun in full force.